 I almost can't believe what a difference three years can make.
 FIFA 09 wasn't a bad looking game at all, but 12 looks significantly better to me, which is impressive given I played them on the same console.
 The detail is impressive, especially relating to sweat, whether it's a glistening brow or swamp-ass after 90 minutes of running around on the pitch.

+"No, Cassano!
+We're flying Emirates, end of discussion!"
 "Settle down, you know you sweat when you get flustered.
-We all have to live with that in the locker room."
+We all have to live with that in the locker room." |

 This section is really grading three different things: in-game sounds, commentary, and the soundtrack.